 - Some competitors are more compact

-Ward’s frustration over struggling to train around his busy schedule was the catalyst behind this innovative fitness mirror.
-He told us, “I got very busy and was struggling to get to the gym, so I started working out at home with a trainer.
+As it turns out, the idea grew from a frustration many of us can relate to.
+As a busy professional, Ward wanted to work out but couldn’t get the gym in time.
+He explained, “I got very busy and was struggling to get to the gym, so I started working out at home with a trainer.
 I loved the convenience but hated working around my trainer’s schedule and being unable to track my progress.”
 Lack of available workout space was another issue.
-“I had a lot of equipment that didn’t fit well into the apartment,” Ward explained.
+“I had a lot of equipment that didn’t fit well into the apartment.”

 Eventually, he said, “I started asking people I knew how to digitize the resistance and then met Yves, who envisioned hiding the equipment in a beautiful mirror.”
 He’s referring to Yves Behar, founder of Fuseproject design firm and co-founder of August.